vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

 **3. View Hosted Zone**

-A hosted Zone has also been created, A hosted zone is basically a container for DNS records that tells the internet how to find your website.
+A hosted Zone has also been created, A hosted zone is basically a container for DNS records that tells the internet how to find my website.

 **When someone types travonsportfolio.com into their browser:**

 Browser asks: "Where is travonsportfolio.com?"
 Route 53 hosted zone answers: "It's at Amplify's servers!"
-Browser connects to Amplify and loads your site
+Browser connects to Amplify and loads the site

 The hosted zone stores all the DNS records that make this possible.